Yes – Street food should be banned:

 - In India, many people are slipping into poverty due to huge medical expenses.
 One of the main reasons for many health problems in India is taking unhealthy food.
 Hence banning street food and encouraging healthy and nutritional food will make India a healthy nation.

-- There is no proper regulation from government, hence it is very difficult to held them accountable in cases of food poisoning, adding addictive drugs etc.
+- It is difficult to hold them accountable in cases of food poisoning, adding addictive drugs etc.

-Why street food should not be banned :-
+No – Street food should not be banned:

 - Street food is satisfying the hunger of many common people.
-Food in most of the restaurants is not affordable to many.
+Food in most restaurants is not affordable to many.
+For many middle-class people, eating at street food carts is very cheap and convenient.

 - Lakhs of street vendors are making a living by preparing and selling street food.

-- There is no long process to start street food cart and earn for living.
+- There is no long process to start a street food cart and earn for living.
 It’s very easy for anyone to start selling street food.
 Many street vendors cannot afford a shop to start their business.
-If street food is banned, unemployment problem will be even worse.
-And Indian government is not in a position to give alternate employment opportunities to all the street food vendors.
+If street food is banned, the unemployment problem will be even worse.
+And the Indian government is not in a position to give alternate employment opportunities to all the street food vendors.
+Street food business is the easiest business to start with low investment.
+Small scale businesses are very helpful for the economy too.

 - If there is no street food, restaurants in some localities may tie up to charge more for the dishes because people will have no other option.